Senior Management Team

 Robert Arnott – Chair

-Dr Robert Arnott is Director of Strategy and Transformation, Home Office.
-Previously, Robert was Director, Border and Immigration Systems, Home Office; senior policy adviser on Home Affairs at the Cabinet Office; head of performance & compliance for the Border & Immigration System; and head of Value for Money at the Home Office.
+Dr Robert Arnott is the Director of Strategy, Social Mobility & Disadvantage at the Department for Education.
+Robert’s previous roles include: Director of Strategy and Transformation, Home Office; Director of Border and Immigration Systems, Home Office; Senior Policy Adviser on Home Affairs at the Cabinet Office; Head of Performance & Compliance for the Border & Immigration System; and Head of Value for Money at the Home Office.
 Robert joined the civil service in December 2001 following research fellowships in neurophysiology.

 Amelia Fitzalan Howard